Dreamlone/linear-regression/README.md

-# An Intuitive Explanation of the Linear Regression
+# A Visual Explanation of the Linear Regression

 This repository contains materials to explain the linear regression algorithm.